Tax Guide for Photography

 However, if you sell your digital photos with reproduction or copyright restrictions on the photos, and your customer is required to go through you if they later want to make copies in a tangible form, then there is an intent at the time of the initial sale to provide photos in tangible form.
 If your customer later purchases the images in a tangible form, the initial sale would then be considered the sale of related items and services rendered to create the photos in tangible form, and tax applies to both transactions.

 Please see the Technology Transfer Agreement section for more information on the tax implications selling, leasing, and assigning copyright interests in your photographs.

 You charge your customer $1,000 for a photo session, the creation of digital images, and the right to reproduce/copy the digital images.
 The contract between you and your customer for the digital images clearly states that your customer will receive the images electronically only; that is, no tangible form of the photograph will be transferred to the customer.
 Tax is not due on your charges for the electronically transferred images.

-A year later, your customer contacts you and asks to purchase prints from you of the digital images you previously sold.
+One week later, your customer contacts you and asks to purchase prints from you of the digital images you previously sold.
 You charge your customer $100 for the prints.
 The charge for the prints is subject to tax because it is a separate transaction unrelated to the original transaction.